Skip to Content

 Treubii Moonlight

 You might think because the scindapsus treubii comes from the tropical rainforests of Asia that it would only prefer warm weather, but that isn’t the case.
 Its ideal temperature range is 65 to 75 degrees Fahrenheit.
-If it gets too hot for long periods of time, it’ll start to wilt.
+If it gets too hot for too long, it’ll start to wilt.

 And it actually tolerates cooler temperatures very well!
 During winter it’ll do just fine by a window.
 I keep my large moonlight on plant shelving right up against a large window, and it is happy as can be.
 The only temperatures it can’t handle is below freezing.
 My first big moonlight I ordered online was shipped without a heat pack during extreme cold and ended up suffering a lot of cold damage (see below).